 Whether you want to find a mentor or want to be a mentor, Rider has a variety of mentor programs to meet your needs, including:

-A community outreach program of the Rider University College of Business Administration whose purpose is to advance the personal and vocational development of Trenton youth through entrepreneurship education and mentoring.
+A community outreach program of the Rider University Norm Brodsky College of Business whose purpose is to advance the personal and vocational development of Trenton youth through entrepreneurship education and mentoring.

 The Shadow Experience or IND 350 is a one-credit Rider course offered during January Term or Summer Terms that partners Rider students with successful alumni and community business leaders.
 Students take a three-hour pre-experience online seminar, log 20 - 25 hours of “shadowing,” keep a journal, and attend a three-hour post-experience seminar.
 If you’re ready to develop meaningful mentoring relationships, connect classroom curriculum to applied practice, and see the daily realities of the working world, sign up for The Shadow Experience.